JahirRc/nikke-api/README.md

-# Nikke API Documentation
+# Nikke web API Documentation

-This project provides an interactive documentation page for a fan-made API related to Nikke characters.
+This project provides anfan-made API related to Nikke characters.
 It allows users to explore various API endpoints, understand their functionality, and even try them out directly within the browser.

 ## Features